 Sealing The Wood After Staining

 Minwax Polycrylic topcoat is my go-to on an easy DIY project like this one.
-I simply applied one coat to the decorative shelves with a “disposable” chip brush.
+I applied one coat to the decorative shelves with a “disposable” chip brush.
 Seriously, these brushes are a one-time use for me.
 I don’t particularly appreciate cleaning brushes.

 After the shelves had dried, they were ready to be hung.
 I used a heavy-duty picture hanger and screwed them to the back of the decorative shelves for hanging on the wall.